The Potential of Multilayered Hierarchical Nonterrestrial Networks for 6G: A Comparative Analysis Among Networking Architectures: Multi-Layered NTNs: Performance Comparison

 \section{Multi-Layered NTNs: \\Performance Comparison}

 In this section we numerically compare the performance of the different multi-layered NTN configurations introduced in Sec.~\ref{sec:multi}.
-The optimal architecture is then identified by evaluating (i) the average ergodic (Shannon) capacity, which is related to the end-to-end \gls{snr} expressed in Eq.~\eqref{eq:e2e-snr} and the available bandwidth, and (ii) the outage probability, i.e., the probability that the received signal on the Earth is below a prefefined threshold $\epsilon$, here varied from $-$20 to 40 dB to consider different levels of sensitivity at the receiver.
-In AF systems, assuming that all system parameters are independently distributed, we can calculate the outage probability $\Phi_{\rm AF}$~as
+The optimal architecture is then identified by evaluating (i) the average ergodic (Shannon) capacity, and (ii) the outage probability, i.e., the probability that the received signal on the Earth is below a predefined threshold $\epsilon$.
+In AF systems, assuming that all system parameters are independently distributed, the outage probability $\Phi_{\rm AF}$ can be calculated as

-Analytical results, which are based on the channel model~described in Sec.~\ref{sub:channel_models}, have been validated by Monte Carlo simulations obtained generating 10,000 random realizations of the fading for each investigated integrated NTN configuration.
+Our analysis, which is based on the channel model~described in Sec.~\ref{sub:channel_models}, has been validated by Monte Carlo simulations obtained generating 10\,000 random realizations of the fading for each investigated integrated NTN configuration.
+Results are given as a function of the carrier frequency $f_c$, the signal quality threshold $\epsilon$ (varied from $-$20 to 40 dB to consider different levels of sensitivity at the receiver), the LEO altitude~$h_L$ (which only affects those configurations in which LEO satellites are deployed, i.e., GLE and GHLE), and the elevation angle $\alpha$ between the transmitter and the receiver.
+Air/spaceborne stations are deployed on the same line, even though an additional average pointing loss of 0.5 dB is considered to characterize the loss in signal strength due to misalignment between the transmitting and receiving antennas at every hop.